cjdbarlow/Part-One/principles_of_ultrasound.md

 Reflected frequencies are **higher towards the probe** and **lower away**.

-Knowledge of the above allows velocity to be determined (θ is assumed).
-Combined with knowledge of the cross-sectional area of a vessel (obtained by measuring the diameter using ultrasound), flow can be determined.
+Calculation of Cardiac Output:
+* Heart rate is measured
+* Stroke volume is calculated by:
+    * Measuring the cross-sectional area of a vessel
+    Obtained by measuring the diameter using ultrasound.
+    * Measuring the stroke distance
+    Obtained via integrating the flow-time waveform for distance across the left ventricular outflow tract (LVOT VTI)

 ##References
 1. Cross ME, Plunkett EVE.
 Physics, Pharmacology, and Physiology for Anaesthetists: Key Concepts for the FRCA.
 2nd Ed.
 Cambridge University Press.
 2014.